davilafmx/airbnb_analysis/README.md

 ### Summary of Insights

 In conclusion, the Airbnb Analysis project successfully provided valuable insights into pricing variations, availability patterns, and location-based trends within the Airbnb dataset.
-* Key findings included...

 ### Key Takeaways

+Kauai is a popular place to visit year round with June through August being the most popular months.
+Super Hosts have a slightly higher average rating and have significantly more reviews than other hosts and are the slightly more affordable option on average.
+The most expensive options have a lower rating than the more affordable options on average.
-The project facilitated learning outcomes in SQL-PG Admin, Seaborn, Python data analysis, geospatial analysis, and data visualization techniques.
-It enhanced problem-solving and data-driven decision-making skills.
+This project facilitated learning outcomes in SQL-PG Admin, Seaborn, Python data analysis, geospatial analysis, and data visualization techniques.
+It enhanced our problem-solving and data-driven decision-making skills.

-Ethical data considerations made by using all public data resources within Air BNB and travel websites
+Ethical data considerations were made by using all public data resources within Air BNB and travel websites

 ### Link to Airbnb Website